 Self-disclosure is the process of revealing confidential and personal information about yourself to other people.
 With the help of self-disclosure, people get to know each other more intimately and closely.
 The necessary information about people is already known.
 It is more personal information that is not easily known, which is disclosed in self-disclosure.

-Usually, it is conducted in face-to-face interaction.
-For example, saying I am a man is not a self-disclosure.
+Usually, it is conducted in a face to face-to-face interaction.
+For example, generally speaking, saying I am a man is not a self-disclosure.
 But a talkative man saying I’m a laconic person when alone is considered as self-disclosure.
 Sharing your thoughts, feelings, and memories which you do not share with other people is called self-disclosure.
 Self-disclosure is not done right away but only after gaining a high level of confidence.

 Self-disclosure is considered as an intimate and personal issue.
 If you use it correctly, it can strengthen your relationship and help you to establish deeper connections with other people.
-But if used in the wrong way, it will have long-lasting repercussions.
+But if self disclosure important to personal relationships is used in the wrong way, it will have long-lasting repercussions on positive relationships.

 Types of self-disclosure